Out in the UK This Week

 A tough sell but a worthwhile one.
 Because this is a documentary about a documentary, and why its maker, Fredrik Gertten, wasn’t allowed to show it.
 The original doc was called Bananas?
-At Any Cost? and was about the way that Dole, the biggest fruit company in the world, treats its workers, particularly those who work in out of the way parts of the world.
-More than that it’s about the might of a large company, how its lawyers can leverage the power of a national judicial system (the US’s in this case) to do most of its work for it.
-And on top of that it’s about how the world’s media more often than not fall in line.
+At Any Cost? and was about the way that Dole, the biggest fruit company in the world, treats its workers, particularly those who work in out-of-the-way parts of the world.
+More than that it’s about the might of a large company, and how its lawyers can leverage the power of a national judicial system (the US’s in this case) to do most of its work for it.
+And on top of that it’s about how the world’s media more often than not fall into line.
 So it’s not about bananas at all – it’s about life in a democracy and how our governments are failing us.

 A Simple Life (Arrow, cert PG, Blu-ray/DVD)